Skip to content

 • export — Export database to JSON, CSV, or SQLite

-2. Studio Plugin (studio)
+Studio Plugin (studio)

-Description: Visual database editor and management interface
+Description: Visual database editor and management interface.

 Includes:

-• studio - Launch web-based database GUI
+• studio — Launch the web-based database GUI

-• View and edit table data
+• Browse and edit table data

-• Visual schema editor
+• Visual schema viewer with relationship graph

-• SQL query runner
+• SQL query runner with CSV export

 • Branch management interface